 no, for a relatively subtle reason.
 Ricardo expressed it in terms of the 'durability of the instruments of production'.
 Suppose, he said, that industry X requires a bigger investment in long-lasting means of production (e.g. fixed capital) than industry Y. To keep things simple, let's assume that the products of both X and Y require 100 hours of labour time per unit (total, direct plus indirect), so that the simple LTV would predict they'd have same value.
-The trouble is that if prices conformed to the strict LTV, X wouldn't be as profitable as Y. Since X employs more durable capital, the time-phasing of the 100 hours of labour that go into its product must differ from that of Y. Specifically, more of the labour must be carried out 'earlier', relative to the time when the product is finally sold.
+The trouble is that if prices conformed to the strict LTV, X wouldn't be as profitable as Y. Since X employs more durable capital, the time-phasing of the 100 hours of labour must be carried out 'earlier', relative to the time when the product is finally sold.
 So the capitalists in X are out of pocket earlier.
 If they're to get the same rate of return (per cent per annum) on their outlay as the Y capitalists, the return on their earlier investment must be compounded, or in other words their price must be higher than the LTV predicts.